Yacc: Description

 recognizes summation expressions and constructs nodes for them.
 The special identifiers $$, $1 and $3 refer to items on the parser's stack.

-Yacc produces only a parser (phrase analyzer); for full syntactic analysis this requires an external lexical analyzer to perform the first tokenization stage (word analysis), which is then followed by the parsing stage proper.
-Lexical analyzer generators, such as Lex or Flex, are widely available.
+Yacc produces only a parser (phrase analyzer) which can be used alone in the case of scannerless parsing however, full syntactic analysis typically requires an external lexical analyzer to perform a tokenization stage first (word analysis), which is then followed by the parsing stage proper.
+Lexical analyzer generators, such as Lex or Flex, are widely available for this purpose.
 The IEEE POSIX P1003.2 standard defines the functionality and requirements for both Lex and Yacc.

 Some versions of AT&T Yacc have become open source.
 For example, source code is available with the standard distributions of Plan 9.

 Impact

 Yacc and similar programs (largely reimplementations) have been very popular.
 Yacc itself used to be available as the default parser generator on most Unix systems, though it has since been supplanted by more recent, largely compatible, programs such as Berkeley Yacc, GNU Bison, MKS Yacc, and Abraxas PCYACC.
 An updated version of the original AT&T Yacc is included as part of Sun's OpenSolaris project.
 Each offers slight improvements and additional features over the original Yacc, but the concept and basic syntax have remained the same.

+Yacc was also one of several UNIX tools available for Charles River Data Systems' UNOS operating system under Bell Laboratories license.

 Among the languages that were first implemented with Yacc are AWK, C++, eqn and Pic.
 Yacc was also used on Unix to implement the Portable C Compiler, as well as parsers for such programming languages as FORTRAN 77, Ratfor, APL, bc, m4, etc.